Celshade/TheCraving/README.md

 After downloading the package, run _**thecraving.py**_ to start the game.
 The game can be played inside your default terminal or Python's built-in.
-Be sure to resize your window, or scroll up, upon starting the game - if your shell is smaller.
-Use the in-game command _> **options**_ if you get stuck!
+Be sure to resize your window, or scroll up, upon starting the game.
+Use the in-game command _> **options**_ if you get stuck! \
+_A pen and paper is recommended for mapping which rooms you've traversed._
 ***
 **Aloha!!**